 Moscow.
 1957.
 Only a few days are left until the launch of Sputnik II, the first satellite in the history of humanity to host a living being: Laika.

 Laika is a bright and lively little dog, willing to do anything to travel in space.
 She endures grueling simulations in the centrifuge, overcomes panic attacks, and even accepts the aggressive scientists hands who hunt her when she fidgets.

 Doctor Adyla takes care of Laika, the only one who gives her the attention and affection she deserves.
 Adyla knows very well what is the dog’s fate but she’s never convinced to treat her as an experiment, unlike Commander Khrushev, whose sole purpose is to complete the mission and beat Americans to the punch.

 So, on the eve of the space launch, after yet another panic attack, Adyla decides to take Laika with her to give her what she needs: a family and a normal life.

 But Laika isn’t a dog like everyone else.

 She’s the first living being who traveled in space.

-The project is currently in the development, it received the support of the Turin Piedmont film commission.
+The project is currently in the production, it received the support of the Turin Piedmont film commission.